ROFO vs ROFR: Navigating Share Rights Transfer

 • The seller can either choose to trade with the shareholder(s) with ROFO or go into the market and sell to a bidder with a higher price than what was offered by rights holder(s).

-Key Aspects about ROFO and ROFR to take note of:
+Key Aspects about ROFO and ROFR to Take Note of:

 • Intention of these Rights: Both these rights — ROFO and ROFR give a higher priority to shareholders with these rights (typically the investors) to potentially buy shares before they are sold to a third-party buyer.
 This provides an option for shareholders to not just acquire a larger share in the company but also prevent any unwanted shareholder to acquire shares by bidding a higher price.
 Hence strategic stakeholders in a company would prefer to have these rights.